oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Qualitative Severity Rating
 <use-of-qualitative-severity-rating>
-For each item in `metrics` it MUST be tested that it does not use the qualitative severity rating.
+For each item in `metrics` it SHALL be tested that it does not use the qualitative severity rating.

 #quote(block: true)[